 I’m using LearningLanguages24 to study not only Japanese but other languages such as Chinese and French.

 The platform offers several courses on 79 different languages to learn at your own pace.
 Whether you need to study for business purpose or just for travelling needs, it has been a perfect tool for my weekly studies.

 All courses include lifetime access.
 They can also pass all of their courses on to their family and /or friends as rewarding gifts, at any time in the future.

 By the way, do you want to learn 2 languages for the price of 1?
 If you want to join LearnLanguages24 you just need to purchase a course now and receive another language of your choice for free.

 After purchasing the course of your choice, send an email to firstname.lastname@example.org mentioning Simone – from Midlands Traveller and the second language of your choice to have your free course guaranteed.

-You can also get other skills from different website such as Udemy and even YouTube tutorials can be helpful.
+You can also get other skills from different websites such as Udemy and even YouTube tutorials can be helpful.

-Even after nearly three months since we have started the lockdown, it’s still a bit difficult to keep our mind busy all the time or relax without feeling guilt of our procrastination.
+Even after nearly three months since we have started the lockdown, it’s still a bit difficult to keep our mind busy all the time or relax without feeling guilty about our procrastination.

-It’s okay to procrastinate and live one day at the time.
+It’s okay to procrastinate and live one day at a time.
 Sometimes, doing nothing is everything you need for that day.
 Take it easy and be safe!